ucsb-cs148-s21/t7-local-network-file-transfer/README.md

 ```

 ## Functionality (Full Instructions) ##
+Warning: Security is not yet implemented.
+Anybody on the same network can access the webpage without any authentication. \
+Do not leave Loft running while not in use.

 The Host is the machine that runs the Loft application.
 The Client is the other device that will send or receive files.

 ### To send a file from the Host computer to the other device (Client): ###